pandas-dev/pandas/doc/source/development/community.rst

 - Report issues with the CI, GitHub Actions, or the performance of pandas
 - Open issues relating to the internals
-- start roadmap discussion aligning on proposals what to do in future releases or changes to the API.
+- Start roadmap discussion aligning on proposals what to do in future releases or changes to the API.
 - Open issues relating to the project's website, logo, or governance